xylimeng/FunctionDerivativesGPR/README.md

 ![GitHub Logo](/images/Sobolev2.png)

-We can use other kernel for the GP prior, including squared exponential kernel and Matern kernel.
+We can use other kernels for the GP prior, including squared exponential kernel and Matern kernel.
 ```R
 get_GPR("SE")
 get_GPR("Matern")